metal/metal.js/README.md

 };
 ```

-This file just defines a class named MyWidget, makes it extend from SoyComponent and defines two [attributes](#attribute).
+This file just defines a class named MyWidget, makes it extend from SoyComponent, imports the compiled soy templates and defines two [attributes](#attribute).
 Now we just need a soy file for MyWidget's rendering logic.
 It would look like this:

 ```
 {namespace Templates.MyWidget}